Unofficially, off-page SEO is link building. And link building is a BIG deal.

 DA and DR metrics are rooted in the principles of Google’s now-defunct PageRank algorithm, serving as comprehensive indicators of a website’s backlink profile.
 Therefore, they hold substantial importance.

 Furthermore, thorough research on my part has shed light on the matter.
-Upon scrutinizing the top-ranking pages across various keywords, a recurring pattern emerges: they consistently boast impressive DA/DR scores.
+I checked top-ranking pages across various keywords, and noticed a recurring pattern: they consistently boast impressive DA/DR scores.

 In essence, a clear correlation exists.